 - Implement board management tools.

-Establishing a focused board meeting agenda in preparation for your meeting will help your board maximize accuracy and productivity.
+in preparation for your meeting will help your board maximize accuracy and productivity.
 Ready to learn how to develop dynamic agendas?
 Let’s dive in!

 Organize discussion points in a logical way.